 $$(\Delta X)=|X_i-X| $$

 - If someones know the true value and the measured value, then the absolute error of measurement is just the subtraction of these numbers.
 However, sometimes, one may not know about the true value, one should use the maximum possible error as the absolute error.

 - Any possible measurement that one makes is an approximation, 100% accuracy of any measurement is impossible.
-It is also possible that if a measurement is of the same object is made twice, then the two measurements may not be identical.
-Such differences between measurements (of the same object) are called a variation in the measurement.
+It is also possible that if a measurement of the same object is made twice, then the two measurements may not be identical.
+Such differences between measurements (of the same object) are called variations in the measurement.

 - The absolute error of measurement does not provide any details about the graveness or importance of the error.
-For example, when measuring the distances between cities Kilometers apart , an error of few centimeters is negligible.
+For example, when measuring the distances between cities Kilometers apart, an error of a few centimeters is negligible.
 However, an error of centimeters when measuring a small piece of a machine is a significant error.

 - The largest possible absolute error of a measurement is always half of the value of the smallest unit used.